SirMekus/nkem/README.md

 The types will be generated based on the values in the JSON file.

-Also, if a key can contain "union" types, the package may not be able to interpret it correctly.
-For example, if the JSON file contains a key that can be either a string or an integer but the value in the given file is a string, the type will be generated as `string`.
+Also, if a key can contain a range of possible types (like "string|number"), the package may not be able to interpret it correctly.
+For example, if the JSON file contains a key whose value can either be a string or an number but the value in the JSON file is a string, its type will be generated as `string`.

+To rectify this limitation, manual interaction may be required for the affected keys after generating the types.

 Primarily, the package does the heavy lifting of generating the types for you.

 ## Contributing